rgayler/scorecal_CSCC_2019/README.md

 used to simulate and analyse the data and generate the plots.
 This is in the form of a script rather than a package.
-You are free to modify the scripts to see what happens.
+You are free to modify the script to see what happens.
+If you are using the RstudioIDE, edit the notebook file `scorecal_CSCC_2019.Rmd` and execute the relevant code chunks.
+Click the `Knit` button to render a new copy of the presentation slides with the results of your altered code.

 This notebook requires the [`binb`](http://github.com/eddelbuettel/binb) package to enable rendering the output as a PDF presentation.
-It uses the `binb` `metropolis` template.
+It uses the `metropolis` template to set the style of the presentation.
-This requires a variety of LaTeX tools and fonts to be installed, in addition to the `rmarkdown` and `knitr` infrastructure.
+These require a variety of LaTeX tools and fonts to be installed, in addition to the `rmarkdown` and `knitr` infrastructure.
 See (http://github.com/eddelbuettel/binb) for `binb` installation advice.

-**Abstract**
+**Conference abstract**

 Score calibration is the process of empirically determining the relationship between a score and an outcome on some population of interest, and scaling is the process of expressing that relationship in agreed units.
 Calibration is often treated as a simple matter and attacked with simple tools – typically, either assuming the relationship between score and log-odds is linear and fitting a logistic regression with the score as the only covariate, or dividing the score range into bands